anum124/Malik-portfolio/final_project_AnumMalik2.md

 **Q.3: Was there anything that confused you?**

 *A.3: I thought the graph on cars and buses rising could have been improved a little.
 Also the "Pakistan's Average Life Expectancy Loss due to Air pollution has Always been Higher than Global Average"- I had to read this a couple of times to process what it meant.
-Maybe stick with "Pakistan's Average Loss in Life Expectancy is...."*
+Maybe stick with "Pakistan's Average Loss in Life Expectancy is..."*

 **Q.4: What, according to you, is the most informative section of the presentation?**

-*A.4: The causes of the air-pollution is quite informative in my opinion.*
+*A.4: The first W.H.O data point around Pakistan's PM 2.5 versus what is considered is considered healthy and the causes of the air-pollution is quite informative in my opinion.*

 **Q.5: Are there element(s) that you think are missing or wish were included?**

-*A.5: I think the suggestions sections could use a bit more data in it, maybe visuals to make it more appealing and what I as an individual can do to improve air quality .*
+*A.5: I think the suggestions sections could use a bit more data in it, maybe visuals to make it more appealing and what I as an individual can do to improve air quality.
+I'm quite interested to see the solutions at the end*

 **Q.6: What is your key feedback on the overall designing?
 Is there a clear theme that pops out?**